 To give you a better idea of how each bed should feel, we have ranked each one using our 1-10 comfort system (firmness scale).
 A lower score should feel softer, while a higher score should feel firmer.

 Casper is rated at a medium to medium-firm 6.
-Saatva’s Luxury Firm holds the same score, though the company also offers a softer and firmer option.
-Saatva rates their Plush Soft model as a 3 and their Firm as an 8.
+We scored Saatva’s Luxury Firm at a 6.5, though the company also offers a softer and firmer option.
+We’ve rated their Plush Soft model at a 4 and their Firm at an 8.

 Shoppers should experience gentle pressure relief from the all-foam mattress, with zoned support that should provide enhanced lumbar support through the firmer material through the lumbar region.
 Softer compression is offered for the shoulders and knees that should reduce pressure build-up in these areas.